 I have covered every significant sporting event in Los Angeles over 20 years, from the Lakers wining five NBA titles to the Dodgers winning their first World Series championship in over 30 years in the Texas bubble.
 In 2016, ESPN assigned me to cover the flightpath and highway between Los Angeles and Las Vegas before the opening of T-Mobile Arena.
 Over the next five years I covered every major sporting event in Las Vegas.
 I did the first live television hits on ESPN from Las Vegas after the NHL awarded Las Vegas its first professional sports franchise, after the Raiders were approved by NFL owners to move to Las Vegas, after the city got a WNBA team and when the supreme court struck down a federal law allowing sports gambling around the country, not just in Nevada.

 Professional sports leagues have territories and a little-known fact is Las Vegas and Hawaii are part of the territories for most Los Angeles professional sports teams.
 For example, the Lakers’ territory, designated by the NBA, includes all of Southern California, Las Vegas and Hawaii.
 That means the regional sports networks that televise the Lakers, Clippers, Dodgers, Angels, Kings, Ducks, Sparks, Galaxy and LAFC are not only available in Los Angeles but also in Las Vegas and Hawaii.
-The Raiders now call Las Vegas home but remain one of the most popular teams in Los Angeles after winning the city’s only Super Bowl and calling L.A. home for many years.
+The Raiders now call Las Vegas home but remain one of the most popular teams in Los Angeles after winning the city’s first Super Bowl and calling L.A. home for many years.
 They’re also the most popular NFL team in Hawaii.
 The Lakers, Dodgers and Raiders also have television and radio deals in Los Angeles, Las Vegas and Hawaii.

 Los Angeles and Las Vegas recently opened two multi-billion-dollar stadiums and will open two state-of-the-art arenas by 2024.
 Over the next eight years Los Angeles and Las Vegas will host the Super Bowl, Pro Bowl, NFL Draft, MLB All-Star Game, NHL All-Star Game, MLS All-Star Game, WNBA All-Star Game, WrestleMania, SummerSlam, College Football National Championship Game, Summer Olympics, FIFA World Cup, U.S. Open, UFC and boxing pay-per-views, and other major sports events, making it the epicenter of the sports world for the next decade.